shiraji/gcloud-pubsub-emulator/README.md

 gcloud-pubsub-emulator
 ----------------------
 This repository contains the Docker configuration for Google's PubSub emulator.
-It's mainly the dockerization and documentation of https://github.com/prep/pubsubc
+It's mainly the dockerization and documentation of https://github.com/floatschedule/pubsubc

+This is fork repository from https://github.com/marcelcorso/gcloud-pubsub-emulator

 Installation
 ------------
 A pre-built Docker container is available for Docker Hub:

 ```
-docker run --rm -ti -p 8681:8681 messagebird/gcloud-pubsub-emulator:latest
+docker run --rm -ti -p 8681:8681 shiraji/gcloud-pubsub-emulator:latest
 ```

 Or, you can build this repository yourself: